Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Fundamental barriers

-known respectively as (quadratically constrained) basis pursuit \cite{candes2006stable,becker2011nesta,adcock2019uniform}, unconstrained LASSO \cite{tropp2006just,candes2011probabilistic,hastie2015statistical} and unconstrained square-root LASSO \cite{belloni2011square,bunea2013group,van2016estimation,adcock2019correcting}.
-In applications, one is often interested in the solution of (\ref{eq:inv_prob0}) rather than the problems $(P_j)$, however, sparse regularisation is often used as a benchmark method for (\ref{eq:inv_prob0}) and we prove impossibility results for approximations of the solution maps of these sparse regularisation problems.
-The solution maps of $(P_j)$ are considerably simpler than the problem (\ref{eq:inv_prob0}) (which is, in general, ill-posed) and an impossibility result for these simpler problems is a striking computational barrier given that one can prove the existence of accurate neural networks (Theorem \ref{thrm:exists}).
+We first consider basic mappings used in modern mathematics of information, inverse problems and optimisation.
+Given a matrix $A \in \mathbb{C}^{m \times N}$ and a vector $y \in \mathbb{C}^m$, we consider the following three popular minimisation problems:\\ {}known respectively as quadratically constrained basis pursuit (we always assume existence of a feasible $x$ for $(P_1)$), unconstrained LASSO and unconstrained square-root LASSO.
+Such sparse regularisation problems are often used as benchmarks for \eqref{eq:inv_prob0} and we prove impossibility results for approximations of the solution maps of $(P_j)$.
+This is a striking computational barrier given that one can prove the existence of accurate neural networks (Theorem \ref{thrm:exists}).